matthew-d-jones/cpp-template/README.md

 conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan
 ```

-That should be it, Conan will be run automatically by CMake.
+That should be it, Conan will be run automatically by CMake to download the dependencies.

 ## Build